Next time you’re at the beach, try a little nature therapy to connect more deeply to Mother Ocean and yourself.

 What makes your heart sing?
 Make time this week to explore this idea, then set a date with yourself.
 Maybe it’s a paddle on your favorite lake or river, a stroll through a botanical garden, birdwatching in a nature preserve, a bike ride on a scenic trail… these are just a few examples to get the juices flowing, but the sky is the limit!
 For me, it’s dipping my toes in the ocean, maybe finding some sea glass or pretty shells as I stroll along the beach.
 It's not a brisk walk for fitness, this is a leisurely wander where I breathe in the salty air, let the rolling waves soothe my soul, maybe watch the sun rise or set.
 Before I part, I’ll pick up some litter, a little token of reciprocity and love to return to Mother Earth.
 Need some inspiration?
 Join me for a remotely guided nature therapy experience at 10 a.m.
 Eastern on Sunday, Feb.
 14 where we’ll focus on self-love and self-care.
 Indulge in this restorative sensory experience, live via Zoom.
 This heart-centered approach to forest bathing supports overall wellbeing and cultural repair by fostering a deeper relationship with the earth, yourself and the global community.
 Join from the comfort of your own yard or living room as your guide broadcasts live from the restorative Blue Ridge Mountains of North Carolina.
 The experience culminates in a virtual tea ceremony.
 Detailed instructions provided upon registration.
 Register here, then click on Virtual Forest Bathing and Nature Therapy.
 Suggested donation: $20.
 This practice is available to everyone, regardless of economic status.
 Pay what you can afford.
 If you're facing financial hardship, email kelly@naturalwanders.us to request a full scholarship.
 If you're a health care provider or veteran, I thank you for your service.
 Email kelly@naturalwanders.us for your complimentary promo code.
 About the Author Kelly Bruce is a Certified Nature and Forest Therapy Guide/Trail Consultant and the founder of Natural Wanders.
 She leads forest bathing and nature therapy walks in the Blue Ridge and Smoky Mountains of Western North Carolina.
 Subscribe to her e-newsletter for more inspiration from nature and to learn about upcoming walks, workshops and retreats.
 Each Wednesday, she’ll provide inspiration to help you wander into wellness, naturally.
 In the meantime, follow along on Instagram and Facebook.
 Photography by @zailaffitte.
 It’s amazing how much the world has changed in the past 12 months.
 Around this time last year, I was on top of the world.
 ‘Abundance’ was my word for 2020.
 I was hopeful, optimistic and downright joyful.
 In March, everything shut down; I shelved my professional endeavors and began quarantine.
 It felt as though 2020 was ushering in an abundance of crap.
 Raise your hand if you feel me!

 Welcome!
 I'm Kelly Bruce, a certified nature and forest therapy guide.
-Join me each week for Wander and Wellness Wednesdays, where I provide inspiration to help you improve your overall wellbeing, naturally!
+Read on for inspiration on improving your overall wellbeing, naturally!

 Archives